+Answer I do.
-Celebrant Do you promise to be regular in attending the

-worship of God and in receiving instruction?

-Celebrant Will you open your ears to hear the Word of God

-and your heart and mind to receive the Lord Jesus?
+Celebrant Do you promise to be regular in attending the worship of God and in receiving instruction?
+Answer I do.
+Celebrant Will you open your ears to hear the Word of God and your heart and mind to receive the Lord Jesus?
+Answer I will, with God's help.